-Sims Ely was born in Overton County Tennessee in 1862, spending his early years in the farming and agriculture industry.
-In 1874 his family relocated to Kansas, where Sims began studying law and writing for local newspapers.
-Over the next few years, he would become the editor in chief of several news publications and serve as a secretary to Kansas Senator John Martin, before resigning in 1895 to take on the job of Water Storage Manager for Arizona’s Roosevelt Damn project.
+Sims Ely was born in Overton County, Tennessee, in 1862, spending his early years in farming and agriculture.
+In 1874, his family relocated to Kansas, where Sims began studying law and writing for local newspapers.
+Over the next few years, he would become the editor in chief of several news publications and serve as a secretary to Kansas Senator John Martin, before resigning in 1895 to take on the job of Water Storage Manager for Arizona’s Roosevelt Dam project on the Salt River.
 It was around this time that he met Jim Bark, becoming life-long friends and partners in the search for the Lost Dutchman Mine.

-Another principal difference in Ely’s version is the origin of Waltz, his mine, and the addition of a partner named Jacob Weiser.
-Ely claims the story came directly from Waltz via Rhiney and Julia, going to length to describe why he believes them.
-In this version Waltz and Weiser are in Sonora, Mexico when they rescue a man named Miguel Peralta from a violent poker game.
-Peralta in turn rewards the two Jacobs with a stake in his mine.
-Later while working this mine, Weiser is killed in an Apache attack leaving Waltz sad and fearful of returning.
-Ely’s narrative is so eloquently described and vivid in its details, that it strains credulity in light of other, less fleshed out accounts, that are also said to originate from the Petrasch/Thomas camp.
+Other principal differences in Ely’s version are the origin of Waltz, his mine, and the addition of a partner named Jacob Weiser.
+Ely claims his version of the story came directly from Waltz via Rhiney and Julia, going to length to describe why he believes them.
+In this version, Waltz and Weiser are in Sonora, Mexico, when they rescue a man named Miguel Peralta from a violent poker game.
+Peralta, in turn, rewards the two Jacobs with a stake in his mine.
+Later, while working this mine, Weiser is killed in an Apache attack leaving Waltz sad and fearful of returning.
+Ely’s narrative is so eloquently described and vivid in its details, that it strains credulity in light of other, less fleshed out accounts that are also said to originate from the Petrasch/Thomas camp.

 One example is the story of Dr. Abraham Thorne, who in 1865 served as a physician at Fort McDowell.
 Dr. Thorne was particularly friendly with the local Apache and often gave them medical attention.
-After providing life saving aid to the Chief, Thorne was rewarded by the Apache.
+After providing lifesaving aid to a Chief, Thorne was rewarded by the Apache.
 Allegedly, they blind folded him and led him into the Superstitions, only letting down the blindfold when they had arrived at a prepared spot where they had laid out a pile of gold ore for the doctor as payment.
 On the return trip, Thorne’s blindfold slips and he glimpses some distinctive landmarks.
 The gist of the story is that it is the same mine as the Dutchman’s.
-This story did not originate with Ely and there are several versions.
-Ely’s telling is thorough, complete with biographical details that aught to be enough to authenticate his claims.
-The problem is that there is no evidence of Dr. Thornes existence, let alone of any such transaction having occurred.
+This story did not originate with Ely and there are several versions, though Ely’s telling is thorough, complete with biographical details that ought to be enough to authenticate his claims.
+The problem is that there is no evidence of Dr. Thorne’s existence, let alone of any such transaction having ever occurred.
 It’s one thing to document the stories with as much detail as you can find, but where did Sims Ely find his sources?

-There are many other problematic details, that for me, just do not add up.
+There are many other problematic details that, for me, just do not add up.
 Principal among them is the theory that Waltz had a partner.
-Ely tells of how Waltz and Weiser, were attacked by Apache while working the mine.
+Ely tells of how Waltz and Weiser were attacked by Apache while working the mine.
 Weiser, unknown to Waltz, lived long enough to crawl through the desert to the house of a certain Dr. Walker who lived among the Pima and Maricopa.
 In short, Weiser gifted the doctor with a rawhide map detailing the path from Sonora to the mine in the Superstitions.
-This map was allegedly given to the two Jakes by Don Miguel Peralta.
+This map was allegedly given to the two Jakes by Miguel Peralta.
 Ely fortifies this claim with a long biography of Dr. Walker and his historical contributions (some invented) to the Arizona Territory as well as the provenance of the map up until its convenient disappearance.
-The issue being is that more can be proven false than proven true, calling into question if any of it can be believed.
+The issue, though, is that more can be proven false than can be proven true, calling into question if any of it can be believed.